victorlou/embarcados_ELF74/laboratorio_desafio/README.md

 * osMessageQueueId_t initialization and functions;
 * Creation of appropriate diagrams to model the software;
 * Combine threads, mutexes, queues, flags and interruptions.

-### HEADS-UP

-This lab is not yet fully functional.